William Holden as Pike Bishop, grizzled bandit gang leader

 One scene finds the gang camping out for the night.
 Despite the nearby fire keeping them warm, Pike tosses on some extra layers to ward off the cold desert night.
 He wears a blue-gray flannel button-down shirt over a cream henley (or possibly a union suit) with three buttons showing through the opening.
 Most notable here is his brown trail jacket with its single-breasted front and darker brown camp collar and cuffs.

-When Pike dresses up, he can arguably be called a 1913 precursor to Reservoir Dogs with his simple black sack suit, white shirt, and slim black tie.
+When Pike dresses up, his outfit can be argued as a post-Edwardian precursor to Reservoir Dogs with his simple black sack suit, white shirt, and slim black tie.
 Sure, it’s a Westernized version with his hat, gun rigs, and riding boots, but you get what I mean.
 (Plus, both Mr. Pink and Mr. Blonde did wear cowboy boots.)

 Pike is the only member of the main cast who undergoes any real change of costume during the film’s main narrative besides the army uniforms donned for the opening bank raid.
 The trousers appear to already be part of his suit, and the matching black jacket is single-breasted with a low 3-button front stance.
 The suit coat also has large notch lapels, 2-button cuffs, a welted breast pocket that slants slightly forward, and flapped hip pockets.

 Strangely, the suit coat also has a ventless rear which makes both riding on horseback and carrying a hip holster more difficult, especially when he keeps it buttoned.